Maria is a senior litigator specialising in employment law. She was appointed Queens Counsel in November 2018.

 - United Kingdom Financial Services Regulator (FIMBRA), London, Prosecutor;

-- Richard Butler, Solicitors, London, Construction Litigation;
+- Richard Butler, Solicitors, London, Construction Litigation; and

 - Young Hunter & Co, Solicitors, Christchurch, Law Clerk and Solicitor.